ash30/Blog/content/posts/2024/code_walk_hyper_part1.md

     conn.end_body()?
     conn.poll_flush(cx)
 ```

-The question for upper api layers is how to best ingest needed data and how to orchestrate the reading and writing of a connection, and so we start to see the usage of concurrency APIs ( Tokio ) and code made to service the public Hyper API.
+The questions remaining for the upper layers is to how best orchestrate reads and writes for scale AND how to best expose our http connection to the external api users?
+Not surprisingly we start seeing the `Future` trait implemented, which gives calling code an ergonomic way to work with async IO and lays the foundation for an idiomatic public interface.

 ----

+So we've made it!
+About half way up the stack, still to discover the main IO loop and how this all ties back to the public API - but don't fret, all of which is to come in part 2.
+The idea of this article is kinda experimental, I have no idea if other people enjoy delving into other code bases and deciphering them, so please message me via socials if this has been of interest.
 <br>

-Well after all that, we're about half way up the stack, still to discover the main IO loop and how this all ties back to public API - all to come in part 2.

-The idea of this article is kinda experimental, I have no idea if other people enjoy delving into other code bases and deciphering them, so please message me via socials if this has been of interest!
-And yes, enjoyment comes in many forms...

 <br>